Holly Nursing Care Center

 Residents Maintain Autonomy

-This is the percent of patients that required more assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's may indicate decline of a resident's health.
+This tells you the percent of residents who required increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile